Where are we in Guatemala?

 Passport / Visa

 All travelers will need a passport valid for six months to enter Guatemala.
 No visas are required when citizens are from Australia, Canada, Japan, New Zealand, the U.K. and the U.S.A.
-On arrival in the country, you will be issued a 'one month tourist visa', which can be renewed each month for approximately $45 per additional month.
-After three months you will have reached the national limit for a tourist visa and you will have to leave the country for three days.
-Upon return, you can either carry on using your 'tourist visa' or apply for a work permit or residency.
+On arrival in the country, you will be issued a '3 month tourist visa'.
+After three months you will have to leave the country for a day to renew.

 The national currency of Guatemala is the Quetzal.
 The US dollar is NOT widely accepted so it’s wise to have a supply of local currency on hand.
-There is one bank in Lanquin where they will cash travelers checks and exchange USD, but only if in excellent condition (no marks, tears or imperfections of any kind).
+There is an ATM in Lanquín, as well as a bank where they will cash travelers checks and exchange USD., but only if the bills are in excellent condition (no marks, tears or imperfections of any kind).
 They will NOT give cash advances on your credit or debit cards and you WILL need to present your passport to do a currency exchange in Guatemala.
 Please check your money / bills before leaving for Guatemala.
-There is an ATM machine in Lanquin.
-At Utopia Eco Lodge we accept payment via PayPal with a 3% fee or in cash USD (exchange rate of 6.5) but again only bills in good condition.
-We accept credit cards with a 17% fee.

 As you tour around Utopia you will encounter our personal security guards.
 Although this area is generally safe for tourists and visitors alike, normal precautions should be taken.
-When walking at night in remote places you need to bear in mind that you are in a third world location.
+Don't be flaunting your valuables around, it can cause undesirable attention.
+Be conscious of your surroundings and remember that you are guests on this land.

 Weather / Climate